Laos Travel Guide: All things you need to know

 Destination: Chiang Mai, Chiang Rai, Chiang Khong, Pakbeng, Luang Prabang, Vang Vieng, Vientiane

-Overview: This private and exclusive 12 day adventure takes you to the major destinations of Thailand and Laos to go up close and personal with the country’s culture and traditions.
-Highlight of the trip is 2-day boat trip on mighty Mekong River to explore rural laidback river’s lifestyle.
-You will enjoy the difference of those two countries for sure.
+Overview: This private and exclusive 12-day adventure takes you to the major destinations of Thailand and Laos to go up close and personal with the country’s culture and traditions.
+The highlight of the trip is a 2-day boat trip on the mighty Mekong River to explore the rural laidback river’s lifestyle.
+You will enjoy the difference between those two countries for sure.

 - Best of Laos & Myanmar 11 days